-Dr. Handley has extensive experience with minimally invasive Uterine Fibroid Embolization (UFE) in the Dallas-Fort Worth, TX, area.
-Uterine Fibroid Embolization can help relieve pelvic pain, heavy menstrual bleeding, and many other symptoms.
-Give us a call today at (972) 724-2000 to see if UFE can provide relief for your symptoms.
+Dr. Handley has extensive experience with Uterine Fibroid Embolization (UFE) in the Dallas-Fort Worth, TX, area.
+Our non-surgical approach to the Uterine Fibroid Embolization treatment of fibroids can help relieve pelvic pain, heavy menstrual bleeding, and many other symptoms.
+Give us a call today at (972) 640-9720 to see if UFE can provide relief for your symptoms.

 - Is UFE Right for Me?

 - Steps to Treatment